Bilingual Education Leads to Greater Equity

 Celebrating language learning

-“There’s so many possibilities,” Hernandez said.
+“There are so many possibilities,” Hernandez said.
 “There’s going to be a lot of pay off in the end for a student who becomes bilingual.”

 “When we started implementing that first school in Cumberland County, there were no other teachers you could use as reference,” Evans said.
 “We had a small group of teachers that we could turn to and share resources with.”